SC

 Each period, the interest you earned last period gets added to your balance.
 The next period, you earn interest on a bigger number.
 This snowball effect becomes more powerful the longer it continues.

 The key variables are your principal (starting amount), the interest rate, the compounding frequency, and most importantly — time.
 Even a small difference in rate or a few extra years can mean tens of thousands of dollars over a lifetime of saving.
+To see how a lump sum or recurring investment expands over time, try the compound growth calculator.

 Compound Interest Formula